Compliment, Comment or Complain

 We understand that occasionally problems may arise and you may feel dissatisfied.
-Most concerns can be resolved by contacting the service direct.
+Most concerns can be resolved by contacting the service direct and we encourage you to did this before proceeding to a formal complaint.
 If you are unhappy about a Council service, please complete our online form, which will be sent directly to your chosen department.
 A reference number will be provided for you to quote in any further correspondence.
 Please select the department you wish to contact from the list provided on our Contact Us Online web page.

 Is there a time limit for making a complaint?

 We will not normally consider a complaint that is made more than siz months after the individual first became aware of the issue they want to complain about.
 This is in line with good practice as operated by the Local Government Ombudsman.
 There are exceptions to this where the Council accepts that such a delay was reasonable.